Gustavo1803/Gustavo1803.github.io/_pages/about.md

 # About Me

 I am a Ph.D. candidate in Applied Economics and an M.S. student in Statistics at the University of Illinois Urbana-Champaign.
-My research focuses on transportation economics, environmental economics, and food markets.
-I am fascinated by the implicit mechanisms that drive decision-making among market actors, and my work centers on three main areas:
+I am an active member of the [Center for the Economics of Sustainability](https://ceos.illinois.edu/index.php/node/525) and the [Big Data for Enviromental Economcs and Policy](https://peter-christensen-pe55.squarespace.com/) My research focuses on transportation economics, environmental economics, and food markets.
+I leverage causal inference techniques, applied machine learning, computational data science, digital field experiments, and empirical industrial organization to address complex economic questions.
+I am particularly fascinated by the underlying mechanisms that drive decision-making among market actors, with my work centering on three main areas

 ### 1. Prices and Disruptions
 I study how climate change-related disruptions, such as landslides, affect food price integration across markets and explore what policymakers can do to mitigate these effects.